tuandatdavid/waybluefin/README.md

 __Wayblue with a bluefin touch__
 my image to jakoolits dotfiles.
 Copied files from theirs dotfiles and bluefin repo
+## ToDo

+- move this systemd service with autochmod spotify on startup for spicetify
+- add some basic flatpaks
+- some justfiles
 ## Installation

 > [!WARNING]